dynawo/dynawo.github.io/install/index.md

 To get started with Dyna&omega;o you have different possibilities, depending on your background and what you want to do:
-- If you are interested in the models available and want to have a quick look to them, please open the Dyna&omega;o Modelica library in OpenModelica for example.
+- If you are interested in the models available and want to have a quick look at them, please open the Dyna&omega;o Modelica library in OpenModelica for example.
 - If you want to launch simulations and examples with Dyna&omega;o and observe the performances, you can use the pre-built distributions and the examples directory.
 - If you want to checkout the repository and build it yourself to be able to modify the tool, please follow the build instructions available.